 And what made this latest bout of TARDIS-related angst particularly ironic was that the Moffat-era TARDIS is clearly designed as a clear homage to / recreation of the original TARDIS prop used when the show originally debuted.
 They can't win coming or going.

 Ever since the show's earliest days, fans have cried foul whenever a new Doctor is announced.
 The show is always ruined forever after your favorite Doctor's tenure ended.
-Interestingly, some of them repeat - current 11th Doctor Matt Smith is being criticized for being "too young", a complaint also launched at David Tennant, Christopher Eccleston, Colin Baker, Peter Davison, and even Tom Baker.
+Interestingly, some of them repeat — 11th Doctor Matt Smith was criticized for being "too young", a complaint also launched at David Tennant, Christopher Eccleston, Colin Baker, Peter Davison, and even Tom Baker.
 Similarly, the departure or introduction of a new companion will be met with outrage.
 Just to show how much of a Broken Base this show has, The Doctor Who Forum sometimes had long threads that mocked the more extreme reactions with good humor.
+And of course Peter Capaldi was criticized for being "too old".

 Here is a partial list of the times Doctor Who has been Ruined FOREVER.
 You will note that some of them are the reversal of an event that ruined it in the first place.